sdancer75/DOS-GUI-Norton-Style/README.md

 I have also designed a character generator and loadfont application but I really dont remember where the heck I stored the source files.

-Just to mention I designed this User Interface when I was 19 years old !!!
+Just to mention, I designed this DOS User Interface when I was 19 years old !!!

 ![QSort 1](/images/qsort_000.png)